heatseeknyc/landlord-lookup-pipeline/notes/model/hpd.rst

 hpd_registration
 ----------------

+First note that registration_id is -not- a primary key:

+     select count(*) from push.hpd_registration; 161747
+     select count(distinct id) from push.hpd_registration; 153751

 In the 'push' schema we've dropped the address fields, restrict only to fields that convey essential relationship information: